Day Trip From Lisbon to Sintra, Portugal – Castle of the Moors & Pena National Palace

 How to get to Sintra from Lisbon

 My day trip to Sintra began at Lisbon’s Rossio train station.
 When I arrived, the station was absolutely mobbed with day trippers.
-This was my first lesson when it comes to taking a trip to Sintra: get your tickets ahead of time if you can.
+This was my first lesson when it came to taking a trip to Sintra: get your tickets ahead of time if you can.
 I ended up doing that for my 2nd day trip.
 The queues for the ticket machines were long, and since so many people were visitors who didn’t know how to work them, the whole process took even longer.
 Ticket prices are a reasonable €5 for a roundtrip ticket on a reloadable card.
-Despite this delay, I thought I was still going to manage to make a 10:10am train, only to find out that it had somehow left early.
+Despite this delay, I thought I was still going to manage to make a 10:10 am train, only to find out that it had somehow left early.
 I had to wait for about 30 minutes for the next train, but at least this meant I got a seat.

 If you don’t want to travel on your own, here are some options for Sintra tours from Lisbon: